“Mathematics can be terrific fun; knowing that you can enjoy it is psychologically and intellectually empowering.” (Watson, 2006)

 At Barming Primary School, we pride ourselves in planning for creative learning opportunities and ways to get children using their mathematical skills in the fresh air amongst nature.

-During the 8th - 12th November 2021, Barming school took Maths learning outside and linked our topics to the Autumn season.
+The following photographs show: Maths learning outside and how links can be made to the Autumn season.
 Children drew manipulatives on the playground with chalks, completed treasure hunts to support times tables learning and used natural resources to demonstrate their understanding.
-Across the school children participated in a range of exciting activities using a range of natural outdoor treasures to support their thinking.

 The National Curriculum for Mathematics (2014) aims for pupils to: